 There are some Christian churches that believe and teach that the wearing of any form of jewelry is a sin.
 These ultraconservative groups of believers adopt the position that any artificial thing used to beautify or adorn the body is unnatural and sinful.
 They thus judge other believers who are more liberal and permissive on this issue as carnal, worldly, and sinful, and try to ostracise and shame them.
-Because of the divisions this issue has brought to the body of Christ, I want to take an expository teaching on the position of scripture with regards to the use of jewelries and other forms of adornment.
+Because of the division this issue has brought to the body of Christ, it’s important to examine the Scriptures carefully in order to understand the Biblical position with respect to the use of jewelries and other forms of adornment.

 For the purpose of this exposition, jewelries will be interpreted to include earrings, nose rings, chains (for necks,wrists and ankles), bangles, beads, bracelets, necklaces and other related stuffs used to adorn the body.
 We shall look at Scripture to see if the wearing of jewelries is forbidden and therefore sinful, as sin is a transgression of the law.
 For an act to be considered sinful, it must violate a specific word of God.